12 Logistic Regression

 The MASS package contains two data frames, Pima.tr and Pima.te, containing observations from this data.
 Each observation represents one Pima woman, at least 21 years old, who was tested for diabetes as part of the study.
 The type column indicates if they had diabetes according to the diagnostic criteria.
 We will use the Pima.tr dataset and explore relationships between various predictors and diabetes.

 First, we can load the package and check how the type factor is ordered.
 We see that "No" is the first level, so glm() will model the probability of the second level, "Yes".
-This means our model will be for the probability of diabetes, which is probably the most intuitive option for is.
+This means our model will be for the probability of diabetes, which is probably the most intuitive option.

 library(MASS)